-Kindly hosted by Clifford Chance LLP the convention, in its seventh year, aims to provide ADR practitioners with a forum to address and discuss practical issues associated with the role performed by dispute resolution professionals.
+Kindly hosted by Clifford Chance LLP, the seventh annual Convention, aims to provide ADR practitioners with a forum to address and discuss practical issues associated with the role performed by dispute resolution professionals.

 This year's theme is “Alternative Dispute Resolution and the State”.

 *Please note that this programme may be subject to change

 09.00 - 09.30 Registration followed by tea and coffee

 09.30 - 09.40 Introductory remarks by Audley Sheppard QC FCIArb, Clifford Chance (venue host)

 Welcome address by Anthony Abrahams MCIArb, CIArb Director General

 09.40 - 10.10 Keynote address by The Rt.
 Hon.
 Lord Neuberger of Abbotsbury

 10.10 - 11.10 First panel session (Constructive Disputes: Ameliorating Alternative Dispute Resolution Procedures in the UK)

 * Panel Chair/member of panel - Nicholas Gould FCIArb, Fenwick Elliott (FIDIC claims, Dispute Avoidance and Adjudication Board and arbitration process or Dispute Boards and the CIArb DB Rules)